sidtos/Multiband_Match_EQ/README.md

 The Multiband Match EQ is a multiplatform audioplugin written in c++.
 It basically contains a filterbank that automatically adapts to the frequency spectrum of stored signals.
 A more visual presentation can be found on my website: http://studenthome.hku.nl/~sid.tossenberger/portfolio/multiband-match-eq/

+##Concept

+The goal is to code a matching EQ similar to *iZotope's Matching EQ*, *Fabfilter's EQ Match*, *Logic's Match EQ* and *TBPro Audio's Euphonia*.
+However, all these plugins do not let the user adjust the amount of matching per band (low, mid and high frequencies).

 ##Planning

 Since this is an assignment for school I have a total of 7 weeks to develop the first version of the plugin.
 The planning I did on day one looks as follows: